So Who Is Vera Ezimora Really?

 The biggest criticism I have received from friends and family is, “Vera, you play too much!”
 It’s true.
 I am sometimes incapable of being serious, which is why I have deployed a serious picture above to imply otherwise.
 Some of my favorite activities include reading, watching television, sleeping, eating cold meat, and throwing all kinds of shade.
 I have an addiction to strawberry shortcake ice cream and the smell of Igwe’s body.
 I believe in the Most High God and His only son, Jesus Christ, Creator of the heavens and the earth, Author and Finisher of my faith.
 My Protector.
 My Deliverer.
 My Provider.
 My Healer.
 My Timekeeper.
 My Savior.
 My belief in God is not up for negotiation.
 This is Vera Ezimora, Circa December 17th 2016 – 4:52 AM (P.S.
 I’m a night owl).

 Verastic is an honest blog.
 I discuss issues as I see them, not as the world wants me to see them.
 I am not always right, and I do not pretend to know everything, but you can be sure that what you are reading on my blog is how I’m feeling at that particular time.
-I refer to my readers as my Sweet Potatoes because they are very, very dear to my heart, and I also refer to them as the Council of Elders because they sometimes treat me like I am their child or niece, and they are very protective of me.
+I refer to my readers as my Sweet Potatoes because they are very, very dear to my heart, and I also refer to them as the Council of Elders because they sometimes treat me like I am their child, and they are very protective of me.
 They are the best.

 If you are interested in working with me and/or my blog, please read the Work With Me page to find out how this can happen.
 If you have any questions at all for me, please don’t hesitate to contact me.